Anti Money Laundering Policy

 • It is Rango Construction Company Ltd.’s policy to conduct all its business in an honest and ethical manner.
 The Company adopts a zero tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all of its business dealings and relationships wherever it operates.

-• It is the Company’s requirement that those it does business with takes a similar zero tolerance approach to bribery and corruption. • The Company is bound by the laws of Ghana, and all other international and local laws relevant to countering bribery and corruption in the jurisdictions in which it operates.
+• The Company is bound by the laws of Ghana, and all other international and local laws relevant to countering bribery and corruption in the jurisdictions in which it operates.

 • Bribery and corruption are criminal offences and are punishable for individuals by up to ten years’ imprisonment and an unlimited fine which can also apply to the institution.
 The Company therefore takes its legal responsibilities in this regard seriously and expects all the stakeholders to do the same.